veelenga/veelenga.github.io/_posts/2015-09-05-make-your-own-shard-in-crystal-language.markdown

 Hallo.say_hi
 {% endhighlight %}

-Let's build our executable and then run it:
+Let's build our executable and then run it again:

 {% highlight text %}
 $ crystal build bin/hallo